mercadona/rele/docs/guides/filters.rst

 Filter can be used to execute a subscription with specific parameters.
-There's three types of filters, global, by passing a filter_by parameter in the subscription (this applies the filter locally) or by passing a filter_expression parameter in the subscription (this applies the filter on pubsub).
+There's three types of filters, global, by passing a filter_by parameter in the subscription (this applies the filter locally) or by passing a backend_filter_by parameter in the subscription (this applies the filter on pubsub).